jpomfret/GitDemo/Lessons/Lesson6.md

-# Lesson 6 - Cleanup them branches
+# Lesson 6 - Cleanup those branches

 ## Prerequisites
 - Worked through the other lessons and left branches all over the place.